Mehmet Topal

 Mehmet Topal (born 3 March 1986) is a Turkish professional football manager and former player.
-A defensive midfielder, he was nicknamed Örümcek (Spider) for his ability to use his long legs to win loose balls or cut passes.
+A defensive midfielder, he was nicknamed Örümcek (Spider) for his ability to use his long legs to win loose balls and intercept passes.

-Topal started his senior career at Dardanelspor, and went on to represent Galatasaray, Fenerbahçe, İstanbul Başakşehir, and Beşiktaş, respectively, totalling seven major trophies in his native country.
-He also had a two-year spell with Spanish team Valencia.
-An international for Turkey between 2008 and 2018, Topal amassed over 80 appearances and was selected for two European Championships.
+Topal began his senior career at Dardanelspor and went on to play for Galatasaray, Valencia, Fenerbahçe, İstanbul Başakşehir, and Beşiktaş, winning seven major trophies in Turkey.
+He represented the Turkey national team from 2008 to 2018, making over 80 appearances and being selected for two European Championships.

-As a manager, Topal debuted with a six-month stint at Romanian club Petrolul Ploiești in 2024.
+As a manager, Topal made his debut with a six-month spell at Romanian club Petrolul Ploiești in 2024.
+He later returned to the club for the final stages of the 2024–25 and 2025–26 seasons, helping the team avoid relegation.

 Club career

 Early career

 Born in Malatya, Topal started his football career at local Malatya B.S. at the age of 13.
 He made his senior debut with lowly Dardanel Spor A.Ş. in the third division.

 In September 2006, Topal joined Süper Lig powerhouse Galatasaray SK, moving to the club alongside Japanese Junichi Inamoto.